dangaffa/SpaceAppendix/README.md

 **BONG**: Blue Origin New Glenn

+**CLV**: Crew Launch Vehicle, ESAS' name for what would eventually be called the Ares I

+**CaLV**: Cargo Launch Vehicle, ESAS' name for what would eventually be called the Ares V

 **DIV/DIVH**: Delta IV(4) and Delta IV Heavy

 **F9/FH**: Falcon 9/Falcon Heavy, SpaceX's current launch vehicles